ericstrobl/CIM/README.md

 This repository contains code for an algorithm called Causal Inference over Mixtures (CIM) which relaxes the single DAG assumption by modeling causal processes using a mixture of DAGs, so that the graph and causal relations can change over time and sub-populations.
 CIM uses longitudinal data to improve the accuracy of causal discovery on both real and synthetic clinical datasets.
 Each time step in the longitudinal dataset may correspond to a mixture of multiple DAGs.
 CIM accurately recovers causal relations even when cycles, non-stationarity, non-linearity, latent variables and selection bias exist simultaneously.

+The Experiments folder contains code needed to replicate the synthetic data results.

 # Installation

 The package depends on the MASS, pcalg and igraph packages, so please install those first.
 Then: